-The second of three main trails we hiked during our time in New Zealand, the 42 Traverse was a 2-day walk through the quiet Tongariro Forest.
+The second of three main trails we hiked during our time in New Zealand, the 42 Traverse track was a 2-day walk through the quiet Tongariro Forest.

-Often used by 4WDs, hunters, mountain bikers, motorbikes, horse riders, and fishermen, the 42 Traverse is also used by hikers; particularly those who are hiking the Te Araroa trail.
+Often used by 4WDs, hunters, mountain bikers, motorbikes, horse riders, and fishermen, the 42 Traverse track is also used by hikers; particularly those who are hiking the Te Araroa trail.

 The 46km long track “gets its name from the original ‘State Forest 42′” and is typically approached from the southern end near the Tongariro National Park.

 However, for most TA hikers and hikers in general (including ourselves), we started the track from a small town called Owhango.

 This way of doing it is typically considered the harder way because you are gradually heading uphill despite the many downhill sections.

 In saying that, at no point could I see our group really struggling with the track itself.

 It follows an old logging track through the natural forest and has amazing views of various surrounding valleys.

 As it is an old logging track, you can probably imagine that the paths are rather wide which allows for hikers to hike side-by-side.